mwbanks/revenge-of-pancakes/README.md

 # Revenge of the Pancakes coding exercise

-I did this coding exercise for an interview, here is the results.
+I did this coding exercise for an interview, my solution is in `pancakes.go`.
-The challenge is in the pdf.
+The description is below, and `stacks.txt` is a test file.

 ## Revenge of the Pancakes
 This problem came from a Google Code Jam project that was made available online in 2016.
 Feel free to use the language you feel most comfortable in, but Go is our preferred language if you are able to use it.